The Marvelous Land Of Oz

 224

-returned the Scarecrow, gratefully.
-"I feel like a new man; and
+you," returned the Scarecrow, gratefully.
+"I feel like a

 material.